-Το Orff Institute for Elemental Music and Dance Pedagogy, University Mozarteum, Salzburg είναι ευγενικός χορηγός του Approaches. Για να παραμείνετε ενήμεροι με τα δρώμενα που διοργανώνονται από το Orff Institute for Elemental Music and Dance Pedagogy, University Mozarteum, δείτε τη λίστα με τα προσεχή δρώμενα.
+Το Orff Institute for Elemental Music and Dance Pedagogy, Mozarteum University Salzburg είναι ευγενικός χορηγός του Approaches. Για να παραμείνετε ενήμεροι με τα δρώμενα που διοργανώνονται από το Orff Institute for Elemental Music and Dance Pedagogy, Mozarteum University Salzburg, δείτε τη λίστα με τα προσεχή δρώμενα.

 The Orff Institute – founded in 1961 by Carl Orff – regards the reciprocal relationship between music, language and dance as the basis for musical socialisation, development of the whole person, of individual creative potential as well as artistic expression.
 In using music, dance and language equally it is a unique training institution for music and dance pedagogy with connections all over the world.
 For over 50 years the institute has set national and international impulses and standards in music and dance pedagogy.